Tomato Red Pepper Marinara Sauce

 |Simmer the marinara.|

 The recipe below is vegan using a vegetable base seasoning and tastes great with vegan meatballs and topped with nutritional yeast.
-But if you don't care about that, you can use a chicken base seasoning and use turkey or beef meatballs.
+But if you don't care about that, you can use a chicken base seasoning, turkey or beef meatballs and top with parmesan cheese.
 It's all good!

 Tomato Red Pepper Marinara Sauce